rolandjlevy/css-conic-gradient-spinner-pattern-wave/README.md

 ![Spinners](https://raw.githubusercontent.com/rolandjlevy/css-conic-gradient-spinner-pattern-wave/master/images/spinner-wave-pattern.png)

 ### How it works ⚙️
-- The grid is made up of spinning circles or spinners
+- The grid is made up of 100 spinning circles
-- Each spinner uses a conic-gradient background to make a 4-quartered circle
+- Each circle uses a conic-gradient background to make a 4-quartered circle
 - With each 360 degree rotation the opacity transitions from 0 to 1
 - The varied animation delay creates the wave effect
-- The overall speed and colours are controlled by the sliders
+- The overall speed, colour, corners and shape are controlled by the sliders

 ### Conic Gradients
 The conic-gradient() CSS function creates an image consisting of a gradient with color transitions rotated around a center point (rather than radiating from the center).
 [Find out more](https://developer.mozilla.org/en-US/docs/Web/CSS/conic-gradient())